SnareWatch

 What can you do?

-If you believe snares should never be used, please find your MSP or MP on writetothem.com and tell them you support a full ban on snares, with no exceptions.
+If you believe snares should never be used, please find your MP on writetothem.com and tell them you support a full ban on snares, with no exceptions.

 Above all, if you see snares anywhere and want to tell someone about it, please report it here.